The sharp phase transition for level set percolation of smooth planar Gaussian fields: Quasi-independence and RSW estimates

 In this section we show how the white-noise representation for the field, combined with the Gaussian estimates in the previous section, provide a simple route to establishing quasi-independence for monotonic events.
 Using the approach of Tassion \cite{tassion2014crossing}, we then deduce RSW estimates at the zero level, i.e.\ the first statement of Theorem \ref{t.main2}.
 These estimates are also already enough to prove the first statement of Theorem \ref{t.main3}.
 Recall that we assume throughout that Assumption \ref{a.reg} holds, which guarantees in particular that \eqref{e.beta} holds for a given $\beta > 1$.

 We begin by stating a general comparison result that is a simple combination of Corollary \ref{c.cameron_martin} and Proposition \ref{p.coupling} (see Definition~\ref{d.sigma_al} for the notation for sub-$\sigma$-algebras): \begin{proposition} Suppose that \eqref{e.beta} holds for $\beta > 1$, and suppose that there exists a neighbourhood $V$ of $0$ such that $\inf_V |\rho| > 0$.
-Then there exist $c_1, c_2> 0$ such that, for every $R, r \ge 1$, every Borel set $D \subset \mathbb{R}^2$ of diameter at most $R$, every monotonic event $A \in \mathcal{F}_{D}$, and every $r_1, r_2 \in [r, \infty]$,
+Then there exist $c_1, c_2> 0$ and $R_0 > 0$ such that, for every $R \ge R_0$, $r \ge 1$ and $t \ge \log R$, every Borel set $D \subset \mathbb{R}^2$ of diameter at most $R$, and every monotonic event $A \in \mathcal{F}_{D}$,

-where we define $ f_\infty := f$.
-Suppose in addition that the strong exponential decay condition in Assumption \ref{a.dec} holds.
-Then \eqref{e.pqi} is valid with the right-hand side replaced by

 \end{proposition}

 \begin{proof} By Proposition \ref{p.coupling}, there exist $c_1, c_2 > 0$ such that,